lukes/rear-window.js/github/README.md

-This directory is Github-specific, or notes for myself, and shouldn't be particularly interesting
+This directory is Github-specific and shouldn't be particularly interesting